gadsbytom/scrape_nlp/README.md

 ## Scrape and Predict Song Lyrics:
 ---
 ### Description:
-#### Web scraping and NLP project.
-The purpose of the code is as follows:
+#### A web scraping and NLP project.
+The project goals are as follows:

 * For a given list of artists, scrape the lyrics from their songs from the internet using Beautiful soup.